just-another-downer/landgrid-support/_articles/new-map.md

 title: Create a New Project
 category: Getting Started
 weight: 3
-intro: How to set up a new Site Control map
+intro: Set up a new Project on the Land Grid
 published: true
 ---

 _Projects were formerly known as Maps._

 After you’ve made an account (congrats!), the next thing you’ll probably want to do is create a project.
-Projects are places where most of the Land Grid magic happens: it’s where you can import data, make surveys, style information, view the maps you’re making, and generally start to make sense of the information you’re gathering.
+Projects are places where most of the Land Grid magic happens: it’s where you can import data, make surveys, style information, view the maps you’re creating, and generally start to make sense of the information you’re gathering.

 **Note:** When using a free account, you only get one project.
 If you just can’t live with only one (and who can?), upgrade to a Pro account for only $10 a month and create all the projects your heart desires.